-Each of our strategies includes 20-30 positions.
-Depending on the allocation strategy you choose, you may see a larger number of positions in your portfolio than you would expect.
+Although it will depend a great deal on the allocation strategy you choose, you may see a larger number of positions in your portfolio than you would expect.
 That's because each of our strategies is designed and run as an individual "sleeve" of a portfolio.
 As a result, each strategy (e.g., Dividend, Small/Mid-Cap, Fixed Income, etc.) is managed as its own unique component.
 Our portfolio managers aim to diversify the holdings in each separate strategy as completely as their investment approach will allow.
-When one or more of these sleeves are combined in a blended SMA, the number of overall holdings will, of necessity, increase to allow more complete global market exposure.
+When one or more of these sleeves are combined in a blended Personalized Portfolio, the number of overall holdings will, of necessity, increase to allow more complete global market exposure.

 The idea that an investor can capture all the benefits of diversification with just a small handful of stocks is a common one and has had numerous proponents over the years (e.g., Ben Graham in The Intelligent Investor; Burton Malkiel in A Random Walk Down Wall Street, etc.).
 However, most academic studies have focused on volatility, or how far the portfolio's actual returns vary from the average return as a measure of risk.
 The greater the portfolio volatility, the higher the risk.

-So while we can create a fairly well-diversified stand-alone SMA for you (e.g., Dividend, Everlasting, MDP, Supernova, or Pro), to reap the full benefits of a complete portfolio that includes exposure to all of the major asset classes (large-cap, small/mid-cap, international, fixed income), we recommend incorporating a blended SMA into your financial plan.
+So while we can create a fairly well-diversified stand-alone Personalized Portfolio for you (e.g., Dividend, Everlasting, MDP, Supernova, or Pro), to reap the full benefits of a complete portfolio that includes exposure to all of the major asset classes (large-cap, small/mid-cap, international, fixed income), we recommend incorporating a blended Personalized Portfolio into your financial plan.
 However, if you prefer to make the asset allocation decision on your own, one of our signature large-cap strategies can be an important part of your overall asset mix.

 Yes, Motley Fool Wealth Management will sell a portion of each position in your account to generate the amount of cash you request.
 If you need to request a withdrawal, please call our team at 877-629-8542, and we’d be happy to help you arrange that.

-Motley Fool Wealth Management does a check on all SMA accounts for excess cash contributions regularly.
+Motley Fool Wealth Management does a check on all Personalized Portfolio accounts for excess cash contributions regularly.
+All deposits greater than $200 qualify to be invested or “swept” at Interactive Brokers.
 If your cash lands in between these review times, your cash may sit idle for a short time – usually no longer than two weeks.
 However, each of our strategies does contain a cash allocation that the portfolio manager chooses, and they can utilize that cash when an attractive opportunity presents itself.

-One of the many benefits of having a Foolish Separately Managed Account with Motley Fool Wealth Management is that there is no charge from Interactive Brokers (our brokerage partner) to add or remove money from your account (although, if positions need to be bought or sold, typical trading fees would be applied).
+One of the many benefits of having a Foolish Personalized Portfolio with Motley Fool Wealth Management is that there is no charge from Interactive Brokers to add or remove money from your account (although, if positions need to be bought or sold, typical trading fees would be applied).
 You should of course check with your originating bank or brokerage to see if they charge any transfer fees.

 This is a program offered by Motley Fool Wealth Management's custodian Interactive Brokers.